 The more you know about doing business in Maine, the better the state looks.Stay

 Maine has developed distinct knowledge and skills bases in genetics/genomics and the development of commercially successful products in the diagnostics markets based on knowledge of antibodies and related biochemistry/biology fields.
-The large and growing volume of research indicates potential clusters that may emerge in the future, while the diagnostics/antibodies industry represents a current emerging cluster.
-However, biotechnology clusters are very small scale in Maine.
+The large and growing volume of industry research indicates future growth.

 The keys to growing and strengthening these clusters include: continuing to support expansion of research and development in the biomedical sciences; expanding the workforce, particularly those with graduate training; supporting creation of new biotech firms; and linking to networks and alliances with major biotech firms for financing and product development.

 Maine has a specialized employment concentration in the research, testing, and medical laboratories subsector and has exhibited faster-than- average growth in the drugs and pharmaceuticals and medical devices and equipment subsectors.
 The Foundation for Blood Research is a leader in finding more effective ways to identify, manage, and prevent human disease through clinical and laboratory investigation, epidemiology, outreach science education, computer-based analysis, public health program design, and clinical testing.
 The largest share of academic bioscience research expenditures have been in agricultural sciences, followed by biological sciences.

 Advances in the Human Genome Project are having a major impact on molecular-based diagnostics and genomics.
 NorDx offers a broad selection of tests and Maine Molecular Quality Controls (MMQCI) designs and markets molecular controls for use in inherited disease testing, infectious disease detection, and pharmacogenetics.